-- the timing and results of INDs, preclinical studies and clinical trials of our therapeutic candidates or those of our competitors; - the success of competitive products or announcements by potential competitors of their product development efforts; - our decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - any delay in our regulatory filings for our therapeutic candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings; - adverse developments concerning our potential future in-house manufacturing facilities or CMOs; - regulatory actions with respect to our therapeutics or therapeutic candidates or our competitors' products or therapeutic candidates; - actual or anticipated changes in our growth rate relative to our competitors; - the size and growth of our initial target markets;
+- the timing and results of INDs, preclinical studies and clinical trials of our therapeutic candidates or those of our competitors; - the success of competitive products or announcements by potential competitors of their product development efforts; - our decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - any delay in our regulatory filings for our therapeutic candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings; - adverse developments concerning our potential future in-house manufacturing facilities or CMOs; - regulatory actions with respect to our therapeutics or therapeutic candidates or our competitors' products or therapeutic candidates; - actual or anticipated changes in our growth rate relative to our competitors; - the size and growth of our initial target markets; - unanticipated serious safety concerns related to the use of our therapeutic candidates; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - significant lawsuits, including patent or stockholder litigation; - publication of research reports about us or our industry, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - the recruitment or departure of key personnel; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - · announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders;

-- unanticipated serious safety concerns related to the use of our therapeutic candidates; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - significant lawsuits, including patent or stockholder litigation; - publication of research reports about us or our industry, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - the recruitment or departure of key personnel; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements; - the impact of any natural disasters or public health emergencies, such as the ongoing COVID-19 pandemic; - general economic, political, industry and market conditions; and - other events or factors, many of which are beyond our control.
+- expiration of market stand-off or lock-up agreements; - the impact of any natural disasters or public health emergencies, such as the ongoing COVID-19 pandemic; - general economic, political, industry and market conditions such as recessions, interest rates, fuel prices, foreign currency fluctuations, international tariffs, social, political and economic risks and acts of war (such as the conflict between Russian and Ukraine) or terrorism; and - other events or factors, many of which are beyond our control.